 For example, two people can experience the same level of intense heat on their hand, yet one feels more pain than the other.
 Thus, the gate control theory states that pain is not a direct stimulation of pain receptors; instead, it’s a perception stemming from interactions among different neurons in the skin and spinal cord.

 So going back to the knife cut example, two people with the same degree of injury might experience and respond very differently.
 Their response would be modulated with context and previous experience of such injury.

 Biology and neuroscience of pain gating

-Earlier theories, such as the summation theory and intensity theory of pain, were already moving away from the Descartes’ specificity of pain, where pain sensation is a linear process that goes from pain receptors in the skin to the brain.
-These theories focus away from the peripheral nerves to the spinal cord where gate control theory evolved.
+Earlier theories, such as the summation theory and intensity theory of pain, were already moving away from the Descartes’ explanation of pain.
+These theories focus away from the peripheral nerves and toward the spinal cord where gate control theory evolved.

 The spinal thalamic pathway, which detects pain, touch, and temperature, consists of C fibers and A-delta fibers, which goes directly from the dorsal horns to the thalamus on the same side of the spinal cord and brain.

 However, this explanation is incomplete because the brain also gets to decide how the transmissions from the nociceptors are interpreted, which also are processed in the spinal cord.